The world opened up to her colour...

 “The world opened up to her colour”.
 9 x 12 mixed media on watercolour paper.

-The acrylics are watered considerably so that they give the effect of watercolour.
+The acrylics for this portrait are watered considerably to give the effect of watercolour.
 This is a technique I learned (and am far from having mastered) from artist Lauren Rudolph.
-You can see her amazingly vivid paintings by visiting her website here: http://www.laurenrudolph.com
+You can see her amazingly vivid paintings by visiting Lauren's website.

-I added stamped lettering (store bought) in the background, and the colours were achieved using Neocolours II.
-Pitt Pastel pens were used in hair as well.
+I added stamped lettering (store bought) in the background.
+The colours were achieved with Neocolours II with added Pitt Pastel pens used in her hair.

-It seems to be a pattern with me lately to throw everything that I possibly can at a painting and see what happens.
-The learning continues.
+It seems to be a pattern lately to throw everything that I possibly can at a painting and see what happens.